Abhishek0697/abhishek0697/README.md

 -->

 - :two_men_holding_hands: I’m looking to collaborate on challenging research topics in Artificial Intelligence
-- 🌱 I’m currently learning about new developments in NLP and Multimodal architectures
+- 🌱 I’m currently learning about new developments in NLP, Multimodal architectures, and Continual Learning
 - 💬 I enjoy discussions about optimizing a Deep Learning model
 - 😄 Pronouns: he/him
 - :baseball: Fun fact: I am ready to play cricket at any hour of the day!